Vets-Who-Code/march2021/phaseOneNotes/week_10.md

 # Day 1
 ## Standups
-- Keep in mind when selecting your mentor what you can help them with as well.
+- Keep in mind when selecting your mentor what you can help them with as well.(general advice)
 - Discussed portfolios.
 Be prepared to discuss why you made specofic choices with your portfolio.
 Make sure it makes sense.
 - Take unneccesary or unused code out of your portfolio file so you have less to explain.
 ## Project